+(2) Any criminal proceedings instituted as specified in subsection (1) shall be regarded as having been pending if the person concerned had pleaded to the charge in question.

+(3) Any administrative investigation or board of inquiry instituted in accordance with any of the repealed Acts, which was pending shall be disposed of as if this Act had not been enacted.

+(4) All disciplinary proceedings which, immediately before the commencement of this Act, were underway or pending under any of the repealed Acts shall be concluded as if this Act had not been enacted.

+(5) All appeal processes which, immediately before the commencement of this Act, were underway or pending under any of the repealed Acts shall proceed as if this Act had not been passed.

+2. (1) Notwithstanding section one hundred and sixty-eight, any licence, permit or certificate subsisting or issued under any of the repealed Acts shall continue to be valid for a period of one year from the commencement of this Act or until its expiry in accordance with its terms, whichever is the earlier.

+(2) Every licence, permit or certificate to be issued in accordance with any of the repealed Acts after the commencement of this Act shall be issued in accordance with this Act or the Civil Aviation Authority Act, 2012.

+(3) Every person claiming any existing right or privilege subsisting under any of the repealed Acts shall notify the Authority of the right or privilege within six months of the commencement of this Act and if the person entitled to the right or privilege fails to notify the Authority such right or privilege shall terminate at the expiry of the six months period.
 Matters pending under previous Acts Cap.
 44 Cap.
 445 Cap.
-446

-- (2) Any criminal proceedings instituted as specified in subsection (1) shall be regarded as having been pending if the person concerned had pleaded to the charge in question. - Cap.
-44 Cap.
-445 Cap.
 446 Cap.
-449 - (3) Any administrative investigation or board of inquiry instituted in accordance with any of the repealed Acts, which was pending shall be disposed of as if this Act had not been enacted. - 15 (4) All disciplinary proceedings which, immediately before the commencement of this Act, were underway or pending under any of the repealed Acts shall be concluded as if this Act had not been enacted. - (5) All appeal processes which, immediately before the 20 commencement of this Act, were underway or pending under any of the repealed Acts shall proceed as if this Act had not been passed. - 2.
-(1) Notwithstanding section one hundred and fifty-seven, any license, permit or certificate subsisting or issued under any of25 the repealed Acts shall continue to be valid for a period of one year from the commencement of this Act or until its expiry in accordance with its terms, whichever is the earlier.

-licenses, permits, certificate, rights and privileges
+449 licences, permits, certificate, rights and privileges

-(2) Every license, permit or certificate to be issued in accordance with any of the repealed Acts after the commencement30 of this Act shall be issued in accordance with this Act or the Civil Aviation Authority Act, 2012.

-(3) Every person claiming any existing right or privilege subsisting under any of the repealed Acts shall notify the Authority of the right or privilege within six months of the commencement of this Act and if the person entitled to the right or privilege fails to notify the Authority such right or privilege shall terminate at the expiry of the six months period.